danmacklin/erlang_cep/README.md

 8. My MatchRecognise queries are very basic.
 Add more functionality.
 9. Use Lexx and Yacc to create a DSL to decsribe Windows and patterns.
 10. Each window currently has its own Javascript VM.
 As the number of VM's increases this could cause issues.
+11. Enhance the API so that users can write Row and Reduce functions in erlang.
+Make sure that these functions are dynamically loaded.
+12. Create a REST API through which users can add / mutate windows, and row / reduce functions.

 Please let me know if you find any bugs!